 - Do not have medical conditions or take medications that can inhibit recovery

-Why should I choose Dr. Shafa in Beverly Hills for male breast reduction?
+Why Should I Choose Dr. Shafa in Beverly Hills or Santa Monica for Male Breast Reduction?

 Male breast enlargement can be an embarrassing issue for men, and Dr. Shafa understands the importance of a discreet environment.
 He places a high value in establishing trusting and long-term partnerships with all of his clients, creating treatment plans using both surgical and non-surgical procedures to achieve exceptional results.
 If you are concerned with your enlarged breasts, please reach out to schedule your consultation with Dr. Shafa about this custom surgery.